 Via Rhodos Sky Express,

 Via Izmir Adnan Menderes Airport Turkey, drive to Cecme Harbour and board the ferry to Chios, trip duration 35 minutes.

-Via Mytilene/Lesvos every afternoon with the fast ferry of Hellenic Seaways or Blue Star Ferries.
+Via Mytilene/Lesvos every afternoon with Blue Star Ferries.